hbence/MeshBuilder/README.md

 The MarchingSquaresMesher can generate different kinds of meshes based on distance field data.

+The SplineMesher can generate meshes aroung a spline for any cross section.

-**NOTE:** The library still misses some features and isn't properly tested.
+**NOTE:** The library is still missing some features and isn't properly tested.
 I only recommend it for testing/reference.

 There is a separate [MeshBuilderExamples repository](https://github.com/hbence/MeshBuilderExamples/) with some test scenes showing how it can be used.